solhosty/compression-nfts/README.md

       * `COLLECTION_MINT` - Paste in the name of the COLLECTION_MINT_WALLET without the .json at the end, this represents the address.
       * `MERKLE_TREE_SRC` - Fill in wallet .json name for merkle created with Solana CLI.
       * `COLLECTION_METADATA` - Collection mint uri (typically from arweave or shadow.storage)
       * `NFT_METADATA` - NFT mint uri (typically from arweave or shadow.storage).
 Make this one good.
 There will be a lot ;).
-(This upload can ofc be customized to allow different images, for sake of keeping the basic concepts, this will be one image type).
+(This upload can of course be customized to allow different images, for sake of keeping the basic concepts, this will be one image type).
       * `COLLECTION_SIZE` - Number of NFTs you want minted.
 This will also be the number minted to your wallet key in this demo.